coccogaming/technical-writing-pacman/sources/docs/materials_and_ai_support.md

 ## 8. Safety and Quality Notes

-* Treat AI-generated code as a draft: the final responsibility lies with the human developer.
+* Treat AI-generated code as a draft: final responsibility lies with the human developer.
-* If the agent produces code that changes gameplay rules (e.g., balance or feature additions), flag it as `BREAKING_CHANGE` and do not merge without product team approval.
+* If the AI produces code that modifies core gameplay rules (e.g., balance or new features), flag it as `BREAKING_CHANGE` and do not merge without product team approval.

 ---

-## 9. Useful Attachments (to Include in Prompts When Relevant)
+## 9. Useful Attachments (Include in Prompt When Relevant)

-* Excerpts from `prd.md` related to AI and timing
+* Excerpts from `prd.md` related to AI and mode timing
-* Excerpts from `technical_analysis.md` (Game Loop, Fixed Timestep, Maze structure)
+* Excerpts from `analisi_tecnica.md` (Game Loop, Fixed Timestep, Maze structure)

 ---

 ## 10. Delivery

-This document serves as the *single source of truth* for building replicable and safe prompts for the AI Companion.
-Include it in full as context when asking an LLM agent to write critical code for the Pac-Man project.
+This document serves as the **single source of truth** for creating safe, repeatable prompts for the AI Companion.
+Copy it entirely as context whenever instructing an LLM to write critical code for the Pac‑Man project.